BetonQuest/BetonQuest/docs/01-Home.md

 Do not be disappointed by the examples of getting wood and mining ore.
 These were only simplifications, so it is easier to explain the system.
 BetonQuest is capable of much more.
 You can add entries to a player's journal based on the quests he is doing.
 For example, in Morrowind, the conversations can be as multi-threaded as in Baldur's Gate, and quests can be started by entering specific location similar to within Skyrim.
 You can create reputation systems, unique quest items, books that react to being read, and so on.
 Your quests can have multiple paths to reach different endings depending on the players' decisions, and they can also require multiple players to complete an objective.

-You do not have to use BetonQuest for quests only.
+As mentioned before, you do not have to use BetonQuest for quests only.
 Conversations with NPCs can also help your players, teleports them around the map, describe server features, buy or sell stuff, give ranks etc. The only limit is your imagination!